-Within the first six months of displaying more customer photos on their site, a majority of DSW site visitors engaged with the new visual content.
-The shoppers who did so were more than twice as likely to purchase than those who didn’t and they spent substantially more money per order.
+Within the first six months of displaying more customer photos on their site, a majority of DSW’s site visitors engaged with the new visual content.
+The shoppers who did so were over twice as likely to purchase than those who didn’t and they spent substantially more money per order.

-Clearly, customers trust the content that’s created by their peers, and they’re more likely to buy when user-generated content is at the very front.
+Clearly, customers trust the content that’s created by their peers, and they’re more likely to buy when UGC is at the very front.

 UGC is fundamental to the customer’s online experience today and it will be well into the future.
 Utilising technology and data to create a more human online interaction will set you apart from others in your industry and show customers that your products can be trusted.